Treatment

 Is Venus Concept Health Canada approved?

-Does Venus Bliss MAX hurt?
+Does Venus Bliss hurt?

-How is Bliss MAX different from CoolSculpting?
+How is Bliss different from CoolSculpting?

 How many Versa IPL sessions do I need?